boogerlad/pngkompress/README.md

 prerequisites
-* wine for truepng since developer won't port it and pngwolf with zopfli since it doesn't compile on linux
+* wine for truepng since developer won't port it
+* zlib
 * advancecomp for advdef
 * pngout